If you want to run a business or generate passive income online, you need a website.

 Step #10: Start measuring

 To ensure your business venture succeeds, you should measure performance.
-A very simple measure of whether you are doing something right would be – number of people visiting your website.
+A very simple measure of whether you are doing something right would be – the number of people visiting your website.

 Google Analytics is a great free tool that helps you do this.